casper-network/docs-archive/dapp/erc20/logic-test.md

 # Logic Tests
-In this section we'll test previously written [ERC20 logic](logic.html).
+Included is a guided step-by-step set of examples we can follow to test the [ERC20 logic](logic.html).

 ## Test Module
-Add new file for tests at `logic/src/tests.rs` and include this module at the top of `logic/src/lib.rs` by adding `tests` module only when testing.
+1. Add a new crate file for tests at `logic/src/tests.rs` and include this module at the top of `logic/src/lib.rs` by adding the  `tests` module for use when testing:

 ```rust
 #[cfg(test)]
 mod tests;
 ```
-Write simple test to verify it works.
+1. Write a simple test to verify that it works:

 ```rust
 // logic/src/tests.rs